SAP-samples/teched2023-DA262/exercises/sap_btp/ex3/README.md

-# Overview of the SAP Business Technology Platform (SAP BTP)
+# Exercise 3 - Overview of the SAP Business Technology Platform (SAP BTP)

 This exercise will provide a brief overview of the SAP BTP and demonstrate how to access the SAP HANA Cloud service.

 1. The SAP BTP offers four functionality areas as shown below.
-We will be focusing on SAP HANA Cloud and the SAP Business Application Studio from the data and analytics and app dev areas.
+We will be focusing on SAP HANA Cloud from the data and analytics area.

     ![SAP Business Technology Platform overview](images/BTP.png)